- 1 Things to do around Christmas in London

 The more I know London, the more I find its size daunting, the pace increasing, and the traffic incessant.
 You can easily get frustrated wasting a lot of time in traffic, trying to see and do everything.
 So don’t.
 Focus on a smaller area.

 With abundant low cost flights to London, the most expensive part of a trip will be your hotel.
-I recently stumbled upon a ‘secret fare’ for a 4* hotel on the Fulham/Chelsea border.
-There are not many hotels fitting that description.
-In fact, there is only one.
-So I knew exactly which hotel it was.
+I stumbled upon a ‘secret fare’ for a 4* hotel on the Fulham/Chelsea border.
+There is only one 4*, so I knew it was the Millennium Hotel.
 But book your hotels in advance to get the best deals.

-This hotel is typically full when the Chelsea Football team is playing, because it’s right on the football grounds, but when the team is not playing, the hotel has a lot of vacant beds.
-It’s connected to the Copthorne Hotel just next door and together they have 281 beds.
+The Millennium Hotel is alongside the Copthorne Hotel on the Chelsea Football grounds.
 It’s in a great location on Fulham Road, with several bus lines out front, and a 5-minute walk to the Fulham Broadway Tube Station.

 If you have 4 days in London, check out Sam’s London itinerary here.